Rawnaa-19/Master-Slave-Arduino-UNO/README.md

 ### Master and Slave Arduino Code
 The master Arduino code will read the push button value.
 If the button is pushed it will send 0 to the slave Arduino and 1 otherwise.
-The slave Arduino code will turn on the LED for 200ms if the recieved value was 0, other wise it will be turned off.<br><br>
+In the slave Arduino code, if the value received is 0 for 200ms, the LED will be turned on, otherwise it will be turned off.[^2]<br><br>

 **Master Arduino Code**
 ```